Hadronic Origin of Sub-PeV Gamma-Ray Emission from LHAASO J0621+3755: Modeling of the VHE emission from PSR J0622+3749

-where $\tilde{n}$ denotes the number of pions produced per interaction (here assumed to be unity), and $K_{\pi}$ is the pion multiplicity factor, generally taken as 0.17.
+Here, $\tilde{n}$ represents the number of pions produced per interaction, which is assumed to be one.
+The factor $K_{\pi}$, representing pion multiplicity, is generally taken to be 0.17.

-The parameters $\alpha_p$ and $N_{0}$ are optimised by modeling the observed VHE $\gamma$-rays by HAWC and LHAASO and considering the upper limits of Fermi-LAT and the VERITAS observatory \cite{VERITAS:2025xjd}.
-Figure \ref{Wholesed} illustrates the hadronic model proposed here, with a solid line.
-We show the photon counts observed by LHAASO-KM2A with star points and the circular point for 3HAWC J0621+382 \cite{HAWC:2020hrt}.
-The SED also shows the Fermi-LAT upper limits as calculated in the subsection \ref{fermi-lat analysis of 3755} and the electron diffusion model as proposed by the LHAASO collaboration \cite{PhysRevLett.126.241103}.
-The details of the parameters for which we obtain the our model are listed in Table \ref{tab:parameters_diffusion}.
+The parameters $\alpha_p$ and $N_{0}$ are optimised by modeling the observed VHE $\gamma$-rays by HAWC and LHAASO and considering the upper limits of Fermi-LAT and the VERITAS observatory as cited in \cite{VERITAS:2025xjd}.
+Figure \ref{Wholesed} illustrates the hadronic model proposed in this study, represented by a solid line.
+Star points indicate the photon counts observed by LHAASO-KM2A, while circular points represent the observations for 3HAWC J0621+382 \cite{HAWC:2020hrt}, along with the systematic and statistical uncertainties obtained through error propagation.
+Additionally, the SED displays the upper limits recorded by Fermi-LAT, as detailed in subsection \ref{fermi-lat analysis of 3755}, as well as the electron diffusion model suggested by the LHAASO collaboration \cite{PhysRevLett.126.241103}.
+The parameters used to derive our model are listed in table \ref{tab:parameters_diffusion}.